seth586/guides/FreeNAS/bitcoin/freenas_4_electrum.md

 ```
 # service electrs start
 ```

+Electrs will begin to index the blockchain into its own database.
+This can take a few hours, depending on your CPU and disk IO.
+When its done indexing, it will start to serve connections.

 ### Client Setup
 Right click on your windows electrum client, select properties, and modify the shortcut to resemble below: